kommuna/vicky/README.md

 #### 4. Slackbot daemon
 You can run the slackbot by cd-ing to the root folder and then running `php bot/index.php`.
 That's good enough for local development, but you'll need a more stable way to do this in production.
-We suggest installing the [start-stop-daemon](http://manpages.ubuntu.com/manpages/trusty/man8/start-stop-daemon.8.html) and then follow this steps:
+We suggest installing the [start-stop-daemon](http://manpages.ubuntu.com/manpages/trusty/man8/start-stop-daemon.8.html) and then follow these steps:

  - Copy the `init.d/slackbotservice` script to your init.d folder.
  - chmod +x the script